umlouco/video-conference-zoom/README.txt

 Donate link: https://deepenbajracharya.com.np/donate
 Requires at least: 4.9
 Tested up to: 5.4
-Stable tag: 3.4.2
+Stable tag: 3.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gives you the power to manage Zoom Meetings, Webinars, check reports and create users directly from your WordPress dashboard.
+Gives you the power to manage Zoom Meetings, Webinars, Recordings, Reports and create users directly from your WordPress dashboard.

 == Description ==

-Simple plugin which gives you the extensive functionality to manage zoom meetings, webinars, users, reports from your WordPress Dashboard.
+Simple plugin which gives you the extensive functionality to manage zoom meetings, webinars, recordings, users, reports from your WordPress Dashboard.
 Now, with capability to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

 Now, from 3.2.0 allows you to Join meetings directly from Browser without Zoom App using Zoom WebSDK.
 For audio/video issues check FAQ section.
 Check here on how it <a target="_blank" href="https://deepenbajracharya.com.np/joining-meetings-in-zoom-directly-from-browser">Works</a>

 **FEATURES:**

-* Manage WordPress posts and link them to Live Zoom meetings ( NEW from 3.0.0+ )
+* Manage WordPress posts and link them to Live Zoom meetings and Zoom Webinars ( NEW from 3.0.0+ )
 * Override single and archive page templates via your theme. ( NEW from 3.0.0+ )
 * Join links directly from frontend. ( NEW from 3.0.0+ )
 * JOIN DIRECTLY VIA WEB BROWSER FROM FRONTEND ( From v3.2.0+ ) !